seanpatrickfelten/daily.coding.log/README.md

 Understand own properties, use prototype properties to reduce duplicate code, iterate over all properties, and understand the constructor property. #100DaysOfCode

 <h2>Day 63</h2>

+Change the prototype to a new object, remember to set the constructor property when changing the prototype, understand where an object's prototype comes from, and understand the prototype chain. #100DaysOfCode

+<h2>Day 64</h2>